-A common misconception of a ristretto is to pull the 20 to 25 milliliters of volume (up to 30 milliliters) with the same grind and dose as a normal shot.
-This results in a quicker extraction, and acidic flavors.
-By increasing the amount of coffee from 14 to 18 grams — as a normal extraction — to 20 grams, you’re actually increasing the concentration of the espresso and decreasing the extraction itself.
+A common misconception of a ristretto is to pull 20 to 25 milliliters of volume (up to 30 milliliters) with the same grind and dose as a normal shot.
+This results in quicker extraction and enhanced acidic flavors.
+By increasing the amount of coffee from 14 to 18 grams — as a normal extraction — to 20 grams, you’re actually increasing the concentration of the regular espresso and decreasing the extraction itself.

-For instance, let’s say you pull a “normal'' double shot at 18 grams for 25 seconds, and get 40 milliliters of liquid.
-Then let’s say, you pull another shot that’s 20 grams of coffee for the same amount of time, and get 25 milliliters of coffee.
+For instance, let’s say you pull a “normal'' double shot at 18 grams for 25 seconds and get 40 milliliters of liquid.
+Then let’s say you pull another regular shot that’s 20 grams of coffee for the same amount of time and get 25 milliliters of coffee.
 You’re extracting less from the second extraction, getting a more syrupy mouthfeel and concentration of flavors.
-The goal of the ristretto is to emphasize sweetness, to emphasize the concentration of flavors and leave the drinker with a long, lingering mouthfeel after the last drop.
+The goal of the ristretto is to emphasize the sweetness and concentration of the flavors, leaving the drinker with a long, lingering mouthfeel after the last drop.

 What does it taste like?

-I decided to make my own ristretto, using 20 grams of coffee.
-I pulled a shot that was about 30 milliliters in 25 seconds.
+When experimenting with different coffee processing methods, I decided to make my own ristretto using 20 grams of coffee.
+I pulled a coffee shot that was about 30 milliliters in 25 seconds.
 The result was intense, sweet caramel and a bitter chocolate flavor on the finish.